hyperknot/openfreemap/README.md

 *note: Tile generation is 100% optional, as we are providing the processed full planet files for public download.*

 The `tile_gen` scripts downloads a full planet OSM extract and runs it through Planetiler (or soon tilemaker).
-Currently a run is triggered manually, by running `planetiler_{area}.sh`.

 The created .mbtiles file is then extracted into a BTRFS partition image using the custom [extract_mbtiles](scripts/tile_gen/extract_mbtiles) script.
 The partition is shrunk using the [shrink_btrfs](scripts/tile_gen/shrink_btrfs) script.